dscatalan/vending_machine/README.md

 ### Issue 5: Not using prototype (or syntactic sugar provided by Classes) functions for vending machine object

+Securit Concern: Vulnerable to DDOS attack due to heavy memory usage.

+Fix: Using prototype for the vending machine object methods saves memory space.
+Each vending machine object will share the same methods in memory instead of creating duplicate methods for each new vending machine instance.

 ## More Secure Coding